see-quick/see-quick.github.io/all_collections/_posts/2024-02-18-practical-grafana-prometheus-in-action.md

 ### Steps for Deployment:
 1. **Install Grafana:** - Begin by installing Grafana on your cluster.
 Grafana can be deployed in various ways, including Helm charts, Kubernetes manifests, or directly on a VM or a container.
-For Kubernetes environments, using Kubernetes manifests such as:
+For Kubernetes environments, using Kubernetes manifests such as
 ```yaml
 apiVersion: apps/v1
 kind: Deployment